-STEP #4: ENVISION CIRCULAR FUTURES
+STEP #4: Facilitate envisioning circular futures

 Encourage students to reflect on their experience.
 Ask them to evaluate their own contributions to the team and identify what they learned.
 This will help you track their motivation and identify challenges where you can provide further support.